Lav15/lavjain.github.io/portfolio/others.md

 The organization had a strategic mandate to standardize global operations on Microsoft Dynamics AX.
 However, several regional entities were slow to migrate or continued relying on manual and legacy processes outside the ERP environment.
 Leadership lacked an objective method to measure adoption levels, monitor compliance, and identify areas delaying transformation.

 * **Stakeholders:**
-Executive Leadership, Regional Business Heads, IT Leadership, Finance Teams, Procurement Teams, Sales Operations, Business Analysts, and ERP Program Stakeholders.
+IT Leadership and ERP Program Stakeholders.

 * **Approach:**
 Designed and deployed an enterprise adoption analytics suite that converted ERP transactional activity into measurable compliance indicators.
 The objective was to provide transparent monthly visibility into system usage, identify lagging business units, and support leadership in accelerating global standardization.